2 killed in Arundel plane crash

 Eldon Morrison, 81, of Yarmouth and 55-year-old Paul Koziell of Scarborough died in the crash, according to the York County Sheriff’s Office.

-The Beechcraft plane, owned by CPM Construction, left Biddeford sometime between 7 a.m. and 8 a.m.
+Morrison is founder and CEO of CPM Construction and Koziell is president.
+The Beechcraft plane, owned by the Freeport-based construction company, left Biddeford sometime between 7 a.m. and 8 a.m.
 It then arrived in Presque Isle just after 9 a.m., according to officials.

 The plane then left Presque Isle around noon, before crashing near Sam’s Road, a dead-end street off Route 1 south of Log Cabin Road at around 2:11 p.m.